GOP senators share plan to move SCOTUS nominee from committee to floor vote, approve of Amy Barrett's record

 Sen. Marsha Blackburn, R-Tenn., a member of the Senate Judiciary Committee that will approve the nominee, spoke with Fox News about Barrett and Barbara Lago's Catholic faith.
 She said Democrats are willing to vilify these women based on their spirituality, in an effort to derail Trump’s nominee out of spite.

 “If you are a conservative woman in DC, you are treated like a fourth-class citizen,” she said.
-“Democrats are chastising these women because they take their child by the hand and go to mass with them.”
+“Democrats are chastising these women because they take their child by the hand and go to Mass with them.”

 The Tennessee Republican stressed the need for Congress to exercise its “Constitutional duty” to place a Justice on the court, adding that the GOP-controlled Senate would move swiftly to approve Trump’s nominee and vote her out of committee, then “immediately” move to a floor vote.